 In a move that is sure to not make the White House happy, Senate Republicans have filibustered the confirmation of Caitlin Halligan as President Obama's nominee for a U.S. Circuit Court judge for Washington, D.C.

 The vote was almost exactly down party lines, 54-45-1, falling short of the 60 votes needed for her nomination to proceed.
-Sen. Orrin Hatch, R-Utah, voted present.
-Sen. Lisa Murkowski, R-Alaska, voted with the Democrats, voting in essence against filibusters while still being oppossed to the Halligan confirmation.
+Sen. Orrin Hatch, R-Utah, voted present and Sen. Lisa Murkowski, R-Alaska, voted with the Democrats.

 One Senator declared that the filibuster "violates" the so-called Gang of 14 agreement - the bipartisan group of senators who agree to not filibuster any nominees who did not present "extraordinary circumstances."